line72/usbmdistros/website/content/products/dagorath-evil_is_the_spirit.md

 ---
+actualPrice: $20.00
-title: "Dagorath - Evil is the Spirit"
+album: Evil is the Spirit
-date: 2021-06-22T16:40:35
-draft: false
-artist: "Dagorath"
+artist: Dagorath
-album: "Evil is the Spirit"
 categories:
 - Vinyl
+date: '2021-06-26T15:22:44'
+draft: false
 images:
-    - "/images/covers/dagorath-evil_is_the_spirit.jpg"
+- /images/covers/dagorath-evil_is_the_spirit.jpg
-thumbnailImage: "/images/covers/dagorath-evil_is_the_spirit-thumb.jpg"
-actualPrice: $20.00
 inStock: true
+thumbnailImage: /images/covers/dagorath-evil_is_the_spirit-thumb.jpg
+title: Dagorath - Evil is the Spirit
 ---

 ## Vinyl